 Fayetteville Family Law Attorneys Serving Families in Northwest Arkansas

 The attorneys of Gunn Kieklak Dennis, LLP have more than 20 years of experience representing mothers, fathers, grandparents, children, and teenagers in a wide variety of family court matters.
-We handle divorce and child custody cases throughout the Northwest Arkansas area, including Fayetteville, Bentonville, Rogers, Springdale, Bella Vista, Fort Smith, and other local communities.
+We handle divorce and child custody cases throughout the Fayetteville and Northwest Arkansas area.

-To set up a confidential legal consultation with Gunn Kieklak Dennis, LLP call our law offices right away at (479) 717-9068.
+To set up a confidential legal consultation with Gunn Kieklak Dennis, LLP, call our law offices right away at (479) 439-9840.
 We are there to help your family around the clock, including evenings and weekends.
 Your information will be kept confidential.
 You may also contact the firm online to schedule a confidential consultation with one of our experienced family law attorneys.

 To file for divorce in Arkansas, you must first meet Arkansas’ residency requirements.
 State law requires either you or your spouse to have been an Arkansas resident for at least 60 days prior to filing the divorce petition, which is also referred to as the complaint for divorce.